ShockHash: Near Optimal-Space Minimal Perfect Hashing Beyond Brute-Force: Experiments

-\Cref{tab:queries} also gives the query time of different configurations of competitors.
-Note that while the splitting tree at the core of RecSplit leads to impressive space usage, it is rather slow to traverse.
-Therefore, methods inside the RecSplit framework, which are focused mainly on space consumption, have rather slow (but still constant-time) queries.
-This is compared to less space efficient competitors numerous times in the literature \cite{bez2022high,lehmann2023shockhash,pibiri2021pthash}.
-In the Table, we therefore only give PTHash as an example, which is currently the MPHF with the fastest queries.
-In general, we expect any ShockHash implementation to have slower queries than RecSplit because of the additional access to a retrieval data structure.
+\myparagraph{Queries.} \Cref{tab:queries} also shows the query throughput of typical configurations.
+RecSplit-based techniques have slower queries than the other techniques as they have to traverse several levels of a tree, decoding variable-bitlength data in each step.
+ShockHash-RS additionally needs to access a retrieval data structure.
+However, when comparing configurations that achieve a similar space efficiency, the query performance of ShockHash-RS is similar to competitors.
+This shows that the overhead of the retrieval operation is small compared to the work for traversing the heavily compressed tree.

 Compared to plain ShockHash-RS, our bipartite implementation loses about 10\% of the query performance at the same space usage.
 This is due to un-pairing seeds and having to do case distinctions based on the partitions and on the subset during quad split.
-However, bipartite ShockHash-RS has the potential to make queries faster by increasing the size of the leaf nodes, as shown in the measurements.
-This reduces the time spent on traversing RecSplit's splitting tree data structure, which is a major bottleneck for the queries.
+However, the larger leaves in bipartite ShockHash-RS can reduce the time spent on traversing RecSplit's splitting tree data structure, which is a major bottleneck for the queries.
+Bipartite ShockHash-Flat can be constructed about $32$ times faster than the previously most space-efficient competitor SIMDRecSplit for the same space requirement.
+Simultaneously, it achieves 30\% faster queries, which brings the query performance of very space efficient MPHFs much closer to competitors that are not focused on space consumption.

+When query performance is the main concern, PTHash \cite{pibiri2021pthash} trades much higher space usage for much faster queries.
+SicHash takes the middle-ground between PTHash and bipartite ShockHash-Flat both with respect to query time and space consumption while allowing faster construction than both approaches.